Current Lab Members

 Cristina Gutiérrez Caballero | Postdoc

-I am working on the role of microtubule crosslinkers in the stability of mitotic spindles and kinetochore fibres in particular.
-I studied at University of Salamanca, Spain for my degree and also for my PhD with Dr Alberto Pendà.
+I worked on the role of microtubule crosslinkers in the stability of mitotic spindles and kinetochore fibres in particular.

 Sourav Sarkar | Postdoc